V1rex/Smart-Incubator/README.md

 ![](https://image.ibb.co/nQT12d/Screenshot_20180528_212525.png)

-An Android App coded in Java that use Firebase Backend for helping startup to find Mentors.
+An Android App coded in Java that use Firebase as Backend for helping startup to find Mentors.

 App features :